Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Datasets}

 We use the datasets collected by NeuTouch~\cite{taunyazov2020event}, including ``Objects-v1'' and ``Containers-v1'' for event-driven tactile object recognition and ``Slip Detection'' for event-driven slip detection.
-Unlike ``Objects-v1'' only requiring models to determine the type of objects being handled, ``Containers-v1'' asks models about the type of containers being handled and the amount of liquid (0\%, 25\%, 50\%, 75\%, 100\%) held within.
+Unlike ``Objects-v1'' which only requires models to determine the type of objects being handled, ``Containers-v1'' asks models about the type of containers being handled and the amount of liquid (0\%, 25\%, 50\%, 75\%, 100\%) held within.
 Thus, ``Containers-v1'' is more challenging for event-driven tactile object recognition.
 Moreover, the task of event-driven slip detection is also challenging since it requires models to detect the rotational slip within a short time, like 0.15s for ``Slip Detection''.
-We summarize the dataset statistics in Table~\ref{t1}, where TD is for time durations, SSR is for spike sampling rates, $T$=TD / SSR is the total time length, $N$ is the total number of taxels (each tactile sensor has 39 taxels and two tactile sensors are used), and $K$ is the number of classes.
-We split the data into a training set (80\%) and a test set (20\%) with an equal class distribution in the experiments.
-We repeat each experiment for five rounds and report the average accuracy.
+We provide more details about the datasets in the Supplementary Material.
+Following the experimental setting of~\cite{taunyazov2020event}, we split the data into a training set (80\%) and a testing set (20\%), repeat each experiment for five rounds, and report the average accuracy.